sweattep/modern_quotes/README.md

 >A mere four seconds of intense intervals (training), repeated until they amount to about a minute of total exertion, lead to rapid and meaningful improvements in strength, fitness and general physical performance among middle-aged and older adults

+>When we spoke, he was having it rate another chatbot's responses according to seven different criteria, one AI training the other.

 >He collected the interviews, he realized he had a book on his hands, and spent the next few months selling it

 >Life is a beautiful collection of temporary experiences